colindembovsky/pipelines-as-code/readme.md

 When you install an agent, you register the agent with a private queue.
 You can install as many agents onto a queue as you want – but you should only install one agent per core on a build machine.
 When a pipeline is queued onto a private queue, Azure DevOps will find an idle agent on that queue and offload the job to that agent.
 However, irrespective of how many agents you have on a queue, you still must pay for concurrency.
 If you want to run ten jobs at the same time, you’ll need 10 pipelines and at least 10 agents.
 If you only have one queue and 10 agents, you still only get one job running at a time!

 > **TIP**: If you have multiple build machines and want to target specific machines for specific jobs, you can specify demands on the agent and in the pipeline.
 When the pipeline is queued, Azure DevOps will look for idle agents on the target queue that match the specified demands.
-More information on demands can be found here: [https://docs.microsoft.com/en-us/azure/devops/pipelines/process/demands?view=azure-devops&tabs=yaml](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/demands?view=azure-devops&tabs=yaml)
+More information on demands can be found [here](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/demands?view=azure-devops&tabs=yaml).

 ## Anatomy of a Pipeline